Dask¶

 See also

 You can learn how to deploy your tasks to a remote dask cluster in this guide.
-They recommend to use coiled for deployment to cloud providers.
+They recommend using coiled for deployment to cloud providers.

 coiled is a product built on top of dask that eases the deployment of your workflow to many cloud providers like AWS, GCP, and Azure.